frontenddogma/web-development-glossary/manuscript/l.md

 : A theorem by John Little which states that the long-term average number L of customers in a stationary system is equal to the long-term average effective arrival rate λ multiplied by the average time W that a customer spends in the system: L = λ/W. The result applies to any system, and particularly, it applies to systems within systems.&nbsp;[†](#w-littles-law)

 Load time
 : The time it takes for a page to load, measured from navigation start to the start of the load event.
 While page load time appears like the perfect web performance metric, it is not.
 Load times can vary greatly between users depending on device capabilities, network conditions, and, to a lesser extent, distance from the server.
-The development environment, where page load time is measured, is likely an optimal experience, not reflective of your users' reality.
-In addition, web performance isn't just about when the load event happens.
-It's also about perceived performance, responsiveness, and jank.&nbsp;[‡](#m-load-time)
+The development environment, where page load time is measured, is likely an optimal experience, not reflective of your users’ reality.
+In addition, web performance is not just about when the load event happens; it is also about perceived performance, responsiveness, and jank.&nbsp;[‡](#m-load-time)

 LOC
 : → Lines of Code